TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/BignumLists.rst

-With big numbers - tip
+With Big Numbers - Tip
 ======================

 Uses the same color as background, that is used in a tip textblock.